Study Groups and Interdisciplinary Research Projects

 expanded poetics: romantic, modernist, contemporary

-This long term research project will critically periodize contemporary "interdisciplinarity" by situating it in relation to the Jena Romantic's understanding of Poesie as a general science and Modernist practics of inter-arts experimentation.
+This long term research project will critically periodize contemporary interdisciplinarity by situating it in relation to Jena Romanticism’s understanding of Poesie as a unity of the arts and sciences and in relation to modernist practices of inter-arts experimentation.

 cinepoetics research group